Every pregnancy journey is different and there's a good chance your baby bump is probably quite visible now at 5 months pregnant.

 Upping your iron intake

-Around 20 weeks pregnant, your stored iron supply is becoming depleted and your baby wants those red blood cells which may put you at risk of low iron levels or anemia.
-"During pregnancy the body’s demand for iron is greater.
+Around 20 weeks pregnant, your stored iron supply is becoming depleted and your baby wants those red blood cells which may put you at risk of low iron levels or anaemia.
+"During pregnancy, the body’s demand for iron is greater.
 It is needed in pregnancy for your baby’s growth and brain development," says the NHS.
 Talk to your doctor about suitable supplements and up your iron-rich food intake with foods such as dark-green leafy vegetables, fish and white and red meat.